-E_ltb_runner relies on TPTP-3 include file syntax and semantics, and hence will only (and implicitly) work with the TPTP-3 syntax.
+E\ltb\runner relies on TPTP-3 include file syntax and semantics, and hence will only (and implicitly) work with the TPTP-3 syntax.
 The main program runs several instances of eprover as sub-processes.
-Unless the executable is in the search path, the full path should be given as as the optional second argument to the program.
+Unless that executable is in the search path, the full path should be given as as the optional second argument to the program.

-A typical command line for starting e_ltb_runner is:
+A typical command line for starting e\ltb\runner is: